Vishnutejakankanala/Ansible/ansible-galaxy/README.md

 ansible-galaxy import Vishnutejakankanala Ansible -token <ansible-galaxy token in website> : To get import request & repo will create in ansible-galaxy roles in website
 ```

->>> git token :
+git token :
->>sudo git branch : To check you are in which branch
+sudo git branch : To check you are in which branch.
->>sudo git branch -a : To check how many branches are available in local and remote
+sudo git branch -a : To check how many branches are available in local and remote.